aircrack-ng/rtl8188eus/README.md

 # HowTo build/install
 1. You will need to blacklist another driver in order to use this one instead of the kernel provided.
-   We included a "realtek_blacklist.conf" file in the folder. "cp realtek_blacklist.conf /etc/modprobe.d"
+   We included a "realtek_blacklist.conf" file in the folder:<br>
+2. "cp realtek_blacklist.conf /etc/modprobe.d/"<br>
 3. "make && make install"<br>
 4. "rmmod 8188eu && insmod 8188eu.ko"